|

 the entrance is through a dark and sinister courtyard.
 The communal

-foyer and stairway give the impression you are entering a Goblin's
+foyer and stairway give the impression you are entering a goblin's

 grotto and the management should consider major improvements to